raviqqe/turtle-build/README.md

 ## Goals

 - Safe (no `unsafe`) and fast implementation of the Ninja build system in Rust
-- Frontend support for high-level programming languages
+- Modest, comprehensive, and customizable build/error outputs
-  - Modest and comprehensive output by default
+  - Turtle never shows any information that is not understandable to end-users.
-  - Customizable progress/error output
+  - This is important for users of high-level programming languages who do not know how compilers and build systems work.

 Turtle is originally written for [the Pen programming language](https://github.com/pen-lang/pen).
 Therefore, we support only dynamic dependencies but not C/C++ header dependencies currently.
 Your contribution is welcome! 😄